j-hc/Reddit_ChatBot_Python/README.md

 ```python
 @chatbot.event.on_ready
 ```
 The event of a connecting to the chats for the first time.
+Executed only once.

 ```python
 @chatbot.event.on_invitation